 Transfer, Non-degree and Licensure Seeking Students and Graduates

-1. Subject Line “Seeking LPCA Course Requirements” including the following in the email: (a) your intentions (including a brief explanation of what courses you need); confirmation that you have worked a school counseling setting for at least 2 years within the last 5 years and briefly describe your roles and responsibilities; (b) the university and name of program you graduated from; (c) date of graduation; (d) if graduated from WKU, include your #800.
+- Subject Line “Seeking LPCA Course Requirements” including the following in the email: (a) your intentions (including a brief explanation of what courses you need); (b) confirmation that you meet the requirements noted above; (c) the university and name of program you graduated from; include whether it was accredited by CACREP; (d) date of graduation; (e) if graduated from WKU, include your #800.

-2. Include the following attachments including (a) documentation from the Board noting the specific courses or degree that is required; (b) official transcript/s; (c) a resume that documents your school counseling-related employment including name of school/s, date/s of hire, and role/s; and (d) if employed as a School Counselor within the last 5 years, a brief letter of recommendation from your immediate supervisor.
+- Include the following in one PDF attachment including (a) if received, documentation from the Board noting the specific courses or degree that is required; (b) official transcript/s; (c) a resume that documents your school counseling-related employment including name of school/s, date/s of hire, and role/s; and (d) a signed letter of recommendation from your immediate administrative supervisor.

-2. Referring to the “CMHC Fall Cohort” document under Planned Programs at https://www.wku.edu/counseling/cmhc.php to decipher when the courses that you are required to take are offered.
-Check “Schedule of Classes” on Topnet for specific day/time offerings.
-Email the assigned instructor of your preferred section to request permission to enroll.
-They will need to manually register you and are not obligated to enroll additional students especially if the course has already met the enrollment cap.
+- Referring to the “CMHC Fall Cohort” document under Program of Study at https://www.wku.edu/counseling/cmhc.php to decipher when the courses that you are required to take are offered.
+Check “Schedule of Classes” on TopNet for specific day/time offerings.
+Enrollment in courses is prioritized for CMHC and MCFC students.
+If the course cap has already been met, the course will not be opened for non-degree seeking students.

 If you are a graduate of any of the Department’s Counseling programs and are seeking licensure or credentialing in another state, and need verification of your degree, curriculum and/or practicum and internship hours, please follow the steps below: